idavis/jetson-containers/README.md

 The `Makefile` scripts will import a `.env` file (for an example look at the `.envtemp` file) and export the variables defined.

 - `REPO` - This is for your own container registry/repo.
 The builds will take care of the tags and images names.
 For example `REPO=mycontainers.azurecr.io/l4t`
-- `NV_USER` - Sets the email address to be used when authenticating with the SDK Manager.
-This isn't stored and you'll be prompted for your password when the container runs.
 - `DOCKER` - Allows swapping out for another container runtime such as Moby or Balena.
 This variable is used in all container operations.
 - `DOCKER_HOST` - Setting the `DOCKER_HOST` variable will proxy builds to another machine such as a Jetson device.
 This allows running the `make` scripts from an `x86_x64` host.
 This feature was added in November 2018.
 When using this feature, it is helpful to add your public key to the device's `~/.ssh/authorized_keys` file.
 This will prevent credential checks on every build.
 - `DOCKER_BUILD_ARGS` - Allows adding arguments such as volume mounting or cleanup (`-rm/--squash`) during build operations.